KatherineDelaney/Currency_Converter_FinalKD/docs.md

 There is no user authentication, so all conversions are shared Error handling for network failures is minimal
-The backend must be running for conversions to work
+The backend must be running for conversions to work Current known bug: Database connection requires specific environment variables.
+If the chart does not populate, please verify the .env configuration.

 ## Future Development Roadmap
 Planned improvements for future versions of the application include: